canonical/self-hosted-runner-performance-benchmark/index.md

 # GitHub Runner Benchmark Results

-This page shows performance benchmarks comparing the GitHub and self-hosted GitHub runners.
+This page shows performance benchmarks comparing the GitHub and self-hosted runners.

 The tests run periodically throughout the day and test the networking performance.
 There are 2 tests that are executed, a speedtest using [librespeed-cli](https://github.com/librespeed/speedtest-cli) and a download test of a resource from Charmhub.

-For each benchmark below, there are two rows of charts.
-The first row shows the speed test result and the second row shows the Charmhub resource download.
+For each type of runner below, there are two rows of charts.
+The first row shows the speed test and the second row shows the Charmhub resource download result.

 For the speedtest row, The first chart for the speedtest is the ping in milliseconds and the second chart shows the jitter also in milliseconds.
 The third chart shows the download and upload speed in MBit/s.
-This chart shows the health of the networking.
+These chart shows the health of the networking.

 For the Charmhub resource download row, the chart shows the minimum, mean and maximum download time in seconds for a resource from Charmhub.
 This chart should be compared over time as